aashishhari/peopleCounter/README.md

 __Required Libraries/Dependencies (These need to be installed to run):__
  1. SparkFun_VL53L1X *Version 1.2.9*
  2. Arduino Development Environment (with arduino-esp32 core from Espressif)

+__Note: You may need to input WiFi information, SSID, Password, Host ID to compile finalDemo code with no errors__